 5. If part of the tick’s head still appears to be embedded, use the tweezers to gently pull it out.
 If some of the head cannot be removed, do not become alarmed.
 This should fall off eventually and rarely causes complications.

 6. After tick removal, clean your dog’s skin at the bite area with mild soap and water.
+And put some Antibiotic ointment on bite.
 Watch this spot for several days in case of further irritation or infection.
 If the area does not clear up in a few days, contact your veterinarian.

 There are really no shortcuts that can make a tick release itself from its host – a tick will not voluntarily detach until its meal is complete.
 DO NOTapply hot matches, nail polish, petroleum jelly, alcohol or other chemicals to the site.
 These methods are not affective and can actually be harmful to your dog.